Adefemi010/Restaurant-Rating-Analysis/README.md

 ### Project Overview
 Embark on a gastronomic expedition as we dissect the multifaceted layers of a prominent Mexican restaurant chain's operations.
 This project is a deep dive into the rich data tapestry that narrates the story of culinary success and customer satisfaction across various locales in Mexico.

-Utilizing cutting-edge data analysis methodologies, we will sift through sales figures, customer demographics, and operational metrics to paint a comprehensive picture of the restaurant chain's performance.
+Utilizing cutting-edge data analysis methodologies, I will sift through customer rating, customer demographics, and operational metrics to paint a comprehensive picture of the restaurant chain's performance.
 Our toolkit includes sophisticated data visualization platforms (Power Bi) and robust statistical frameworks to ensure a thorough and nuanced analysis.

-The core areas we will explore include:
+The core areas I will explored include:

  1. Sales Analysis: Tracking revenue trends and identifying key drivers of sales performance.
  2. Customer Insights: Profiling diner preferences and behaviors to tailor the dining experience.